Anawalt Logo

 How to Get Rid of Chinch Bugs: Treatment & Prevention

-Cinch bugs are a nuisance for California lawns, particularly those with St. Augustine grass.
-These pernicious pests feed on grass by sucking sap from the nodes and crown, causing yellowish to brownish patches on lawns.
+Cinch bugs are a nuisance for California landscapes, especially those with St. Augustine grass.
+These pernicious pests suck the sap from grass nodes and crowns, causing yellowish to brownish patches on lawns.

 They can ruin a lawn in short order if left unchecked.
 Their small size belies their destructive power, making them a concern for California homeowners and lawn care professionals.